CodeChemist: Test-Time Scaling for Low-Resource Code Generation via Functional Knowledge Transfer: Supplemental Experiments

-\section{Hypothesis Testing}
+\subsection{Hypothesis Testing}

 We demonstrate the statistical significance of our results through t-tests.
-Specifically, we conduct t-tests on the performance results of Qwen1.5B, Qwen7B, Qwen14B, and DeepSeek-V3.1, running the experiments five times with different random seeds.
-We find that for all these settings, the p-values were $<$ 0.05.
+Specifically, we repeat the full evaluation five times with different random seeds and conduct paired t-tests between \codetool and the corresponding vanilla baseline for each model setting (Qwen1.5B, Qwen7B, Qwen14B, and DeepSeek-V3).
+We find that for all these settings, the p-values are $<$ 0.05.